This blog post contains affiliate links. If you click my custom link to buy a product, I earn a commission at no extra cost to you. WIN!

 Tube light (optional/ helpful)

-Jack up the car from the rear and support it with jack stands.
+Step 1: Jack Up Car from the rear and support it with jack stands.
 I like to lift from the rear subframe.

 With the exhaust and heat shield out of the way, you’ll have a clear view of the retainer clip which is attached to the fuel tank, right above the driveshaft.